-Wild Horse Education (WHE) volunteer Marie Milliman chose this quote to bolster advocacy as we continue the fight for wild horses after the debacle created by multi-million dollar corporate interest in the budget (Ten Years to AML) that has driven policy makers since 2016.
+Wild Horse Education (WHE) volunteer Marie Milliman chose this quote to bolster advocacy.
+We continue the fight for wild horses after the debacle created by multi-million dollar corporate interest in the budget (Ten Years to AML) that has driven policy makers since 2016.

 As Marie was searching for the perfect quote she was inspired by an essay written by Dr. King; she shares it with you here.

 Martin Luther King Jr.; an historical force of passion and inspiration that fearlessly led the equal rights movement.
 His personal light was tragically extinguished in an assassination on April 4, 1968 in Memphis, Tennessee.
 Martin Luther King Jr. day is a time to grieve, reflect and honor the loss of an exemplary icon and to also illuminate his accomplishments and, messages of wisdom and courage.
 Today we grieve and celebrate the radiance of Martin Luther King Jr. and pay tribute to one of his multitude of subjects; Education, that he so eloquently penned at the age of 18.

 The Purpose of Education essay Morehouse College, 1948